manideepbora/git-practice/README.md

 - git diff cached: difference between stagging area and head- ready to be commited
 - git diff <CommitA> <CommitB>: difference between two commits
 - git diff <refa>  <refB> between like branch etc.

 - git merge : merge changes from different branches
 - git merge --abort : undo the merge operation, do it when you have a merge conflict
-- git merge --no-commit --no-ff new-branch :donot merge or ff
+- git merge --no-commit --no-ff new-branch :attempt to merge, donot create a auto merge or ff merge

 merging means joing two branches
 - A fast-forward merge happens when the target branch was branched from the current one, and there are no changes to the current branch sicne then.
 - An automatic merge happens when two branch diversed, but git able to reconcile them to one set of changes.
-This create a new commit on the current branch.
+This create a new commit on the current branch. merge two branches- use one of the git merge options, then resolved any conflicts if there. then git add to add the modifed file to cache and then commit